Public comment extended on proposed aircraft training: Opinion column by Robert Ross

 The reason for this sudden intrusion by the MD ANG is not clear despite the described laundry list of congested airspaces and inadequate criteria at alternative locations.
 Where is this aviation combat function currently being fulfilled?
 And why cannot the ANG continue to use that location?

-The multiple dismissals of significant impacts to our region show that the Maryland ANG does not understand our region’s values and sensitivities.
-Your conclusions represent boiler-plate dismissals of those values of our region.
+The multiple dismissals of significant impacts to our region show that the Maryland ANG does not understand our region's values and sensitivities.
+Your conclusions represent boiler-plate, almost form, dismissals of those values of our region.
 You have not even acknowledged those values here in our region in your response to comments.

 The state forest lands you've targeted for these exercises already are struggling with oil-industry development to access natural gas below the surface (including heavy truck traffic on our forest roads) and it doesn't need to add to that level of disturbance with more military aircraft noise.